-A key component of New Mexico's and the Central Region's economic recovery will be through supporting and investing in information technology, local entrepreneurship, and existing small businesses which are core to increasing economic resiliency and driving job creation.
-The WCCNM strongly believes that now is the time for a partnership amongst the region's local governments, education, economic development, and the workforce system in a significant way to help lead our community to economic recovery through investing in entrepreneurs and funding short-term training opportunities for in-demand information technology (IT) occupations.
+The WCCNM strongly believes that now is the time for a partnership amongst the region's local governments, education, economic development, and the workforce system in a significant way to help lead our community to economic recovery through investing in entrepreneurs and funding short-term training opportunities for in-demand IT occupations.

-The WCCNM is leading initiatives, in collaboration with CNM Ingenuity, to provide "cradle to launch" efforts (outreach, training, relationship post-training) for displaced workers by envisioning a path forward through entrepreneurship and technology training for jobs in more stable technology sectors and one that has potential to cross geographical boundaries to promote commerce.
-There is also a goal to provide training resources to help small businesses pivot and increase their competiveness.
-The initiatives will also promote efforts from training to employment should be fast paced (6 months or less) and position individuals for career growth, and develop programs with an emphasis on increased partner collaboration and sustainability.
-In partnership, the WCCNM strives to help build and support the future economic base of New Mexico though efforts like these that promote entrepreneurial skills training and small business services.
+The WCCNM is also leading initiatives, in collaboration with CNM Ingenuity, to provide "cradle to launch" efforts (outreach, training, relationship post-training) for displaced workers by envisioning a path forward through entrepreneurship and technology training for jobs in more stable technology sectors and one that has potential to grow regional businesses and cross geographical boundaries to promote commerce.
+There is also a goal to provide training resources to help small businesses pivot and increase their competitiveness.
+The initiatives will also promote efforts from training to employment that should be fast paced (6 months or less) and position employers to quickly fill vacant positions, as well as position individuals for career growth, and develop programs with an emphasis on increased partner collaboration and sustainability.
+In partnership, the WCCNM strives to help build and support the future economic base of New Mexico through efforts like these that promote entrepreneurial skills training and small business growth.